raz0229/pavalang/README.md

 Pavalang is a lightweight tree-walking interpreter designed to teach language implementation techniques.
 It supports dynamic typing, first-class functions, closures, and a set of built-in functionalities that allow you to build applications quickly.
+Pava is written entirely in Java and is syntatically similar to Python hence, Pava.
 This documentation covers the complete syntax and built-in functionalities of Pava.